lrfinotti/cybr201_book/01-WhatIsCrypto.md

 analyze_bigram(part_dec)
 ```

-The frequency as a letter looks good, but and "es" appears among bigrams, although "st" does not.
+The frequency as a letter looks good, but although "es" appears among bigrams, "st" does not.

-Also note that from frequency and from "on" being a frequent bigram, there is a good change that "Z" is "o".
+Also note that from frequency and from "on" being a frequent bigram, there is a good chance that "Z" is "o".

 Moreover, if "Z" is "o", then from the bigrams, "ZC" is probably "of", since the most common bigrams starting with "o" are "on" and "of".